 Structural movement

 Repair Category 1

-Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of a single inspection.
-Evidence of older movement appears typical for the age and type of property and is considered to be of long standing.
+Notes At the time of our inspection there was no evidence of significant structural movement noted to affect the property within the limits of the single inspection.

-Dampness, rot and infestation
+Dampi ness, rot and infestation

 Repair Category 1

-Notes No significant dampness, rot or infestation was noted.
+Notes No evidence of dampness, rot or infestation was noted to any areas inspected.